vinkla/wordplate/README.md

 DB_PASSWORD=password
 ```

-Serve your application using the [built-in web server in PHP](https://www.php.net/manual/en/features.commandline.webserver.php) (or your server of choice) from the `public` directory:
+To run your WordPlate application, you may serve it using PHP's built-in web server.
+Open your terminal and navigate to the `public` directory of your project.
+Then, enter the following command:

 ```sh
 php -S 127.0.0.1:8000 -t public/
 ```

-Visit your application in the browser:
+Finally, open your web browser and visit the following URLs to view your WordPlate application:

 - [`http://127.0.0.1:8000/`](http://127.0.0.1:8000/) - Your website.
 - [`http://127.0.0.1:8000/wordpress/wp-admin`](http://127.0.0.1:8000/wordpress/wp-admin) - The administration dashboard.